The Board of Directors is responsible for the overall operation of The Villages Woodworkers Club in accordance with the club By-Laws.

 Board members serve for a term of three years.
 Members are elected as part of the first General Membership meeting each year from a list of nominations prepared by the Nominating Committee.

-The Board of Directors meets on the fourth Thursday of each month, except November and December when the meeting is held on the third Thursday.
+The Board of Directors meets on the fourth Thursday of each month, except November and possibly December when the meeting is held on the third Thursday.
 Meetings start at 2:00PM in the Brownwood Shop.

 All VWC members are encouraged to attend the meetings as observers.